-4.3 On-Board Debugger Implementation
+4.2.4 On-Board Debugger Implementation

-PIC16F18446 Curiosity Nano features an on-board debugger that can be used to program and debug the PIC16F18446 using In-Circuit Serial Programming[TM] (ICSP[TM]).
+PIC18F47Q10 Curiosity Nano features an on-board debugger that can be used to program and debug the PIC18F47Q10 using ICSP.
 The on-board debugger also includes a Virtual Com port interface over UART and DGI GPIO.
-MPLAB X IDE can be used as a front-end for the on-board debugger for programming and debugging.
+MPLAB[®] X can be used as a front-end for the on-board debugger for programming and debugging.
 Data Visualizer can be used as a front-end for the CDC and DGI GPIO.

-4.3.1 On-Board Debugger Connections
+4.2.4.1 On-Board Debugger Connections

-The table below show the connections between the target and the debugger section.
-All connections between the target and the debugger are tri-stated as long as the debugger is not actively using the interface, hence there is little contamination of the signals and the pins can be configured to the application requirements.
+The table below shows the connections between the target and the debugger section.
+All connections between the target and the debugger are tri-stated as long as the debugger is not actively using the interface, hence there is little contamination of the signals, the pins can be configured to anything the user wants.

-For further information on how to use the capabilities of the on-board debugger, see 3.
+For further information on how to use the capabilities of the on-board debugger, see Section 3.
 Curiosity Nano.